 - Northeast PA Kayak School and Zoar Outdoor both offer quality instruction in this region.

-- A few days with Madawaska Kanu Center or Wilderness Tours in the Ottawa River region in Canada are great for any level of paddler and will definitely up your playboating game.
+- A few days with Madawaska Kanu Center in the Ottawa River region in Canada are great for any level of paddler and will definitely up your playboating game.

 - NOC is an awesome place for instruction in the Southeast (and also has lodging and a great paddling shop).
 They do international trips as well.